Do I really want to be a writer?

 “The elephant is wrong.
 Elephants don’t have spikes!”

-And the days filled themselves with adventure and memories for all the four of us.
+And the days filled themselves with adventure and memories for all four of us.

 (Our youngest sister haven’t arrived yet.)